jberkel/sms-backup-plus/README.md

   * XOAuth: SMS Backup+ will never ask you for your Gmail password.
 Instead it uses [XOAuth](http://code.google.com/apis/gmail/oauth/) to get access to your data.

+  * Faster backups.
+SMS Backup+ saves around 30% of data transferred by avoiding Base64 encoding of emails.

   * Batch size limits removed.

   * Works with any IMAP server (but defaults to Gmail).